 Investing in our common stock involves a high degree of risk.
-The risks and uncertainties discussed below, in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and in our Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2020 are not the only ones facing us.
+In addition to the other information contained in this prospectus supplement, the accompanying prospectus and in documents that we incorporate by reference, you should carefully consider the risks discussed below.
+The risks and uncertainties discussed below are not the only ones facing us.
 Additional risks and uncertainties not presently known to us, or that we currently see as immaterial, may also harm our business.
 If any of these risks occur, our business, financial condition and operating results could be harmed, the trading price of our common stock could decline and you could lose part or all of your investment.